thirumurthis/Learnings/log/logback/spring_boot_elastic_appender.md

 <configuration debug="true" scan="true">

-<springProfile name="!local | !default">  <!-- when the profile is not local and default, this appender will be applied -->
+<springProfile name="!local">  <!-- when the profile is not local and default, this appender will be applied -->
    <appender name="CONSOLE" class="ch.qos.logback.core.ConsoleAppender">
     <!-- encoders are assigned the type
          ch.qos.logback.classic.encoder.PatternLayoutEncoder by default -->